copart-internship/copart-internship.github.io/index.md

 Build components:

-1. Phone Component:  validation and auto format.
+1. Phone Component:  validation and auto format. a).
-a.
 As you enter numbers, the phone field should auto format.
-Format should look like (123) 456-7890.
+Format should look like (123) 456-7890. b).
-b.
 As you delete/backspace numbers from right to left, the format should auto adjust.
 After removing last 4 digits, the hyphen should go away and rest of the numbers format remain same: (123) 456 but should display error message:Invalid phone number, if user leaves field incomplete and goes to another field:

 2. Address Component:

+  a).
 Build component to fetch full address as user enters street address, using Google API.

-a.
+  b).
 Address fields should be editable after populating address from google api.

 Address:________________
 Street name 1: ______________